Su Boyang

-Su Boyang (苏渤洋 (蘇渤洋, Sū Bóyáng); born 20 January 1989) is a Chinese football goalkeeper who currently is a Free agent.
+Su Boyang (苏渤洋 (蘇渤洋, Sū Bóyáng); born 20 January 1989) is a Chinese football goalkeeper who currently is a free agent.

 Club career

+Beijing Guoan Talent

 Su Boyang started his professional football career in 2010 when he was loaned to Beijing Guoan's satellite team Beijing Guoan Talent, which would play as a foreign team in Singapore's S. League in the 2010 season.
 Playing as the captain of the team, Su made his senior debut in a 1–0 home defeat against Étoile FC on 12 February 2010.
 On 7 September 2010, the club was involved in a brawl during a match with Young Lions at Jalan Besar Stadium.
 He was suspended from playing or participating football for 8 months and being fined S$2,000 by Football Association of Singapore (FAS) for participating the brawl.

+Guizhou Zhicheng

 Su joined China League One newcomer Guizhou Zhicheng in 2011 after he was released by Beijing Guoan.
 He transferred to China League Two side Hebei Zhongji in January 2012.
 He made his debut for Hebei on 28 April 2012 in a 1–0 away win against Shandong Youth.
-He lost his position to Sui Weijie in the second half of 2013 season when he asked for leave to get married.